 In fall 2010, DigiPen Institute of Technology began offering the DigiPen WANIC courses in partnership with Washington Network of Innovative Careers (WANIC).
 Currently, the following programs are offered to high school juniors and seniors in the Northeast King County area (east of Seattle):

 Students must attend an information session at DigiPen as a requisite to their application with WANIC.
-For the Video Game Programming and Robotics and Future Technology courses students will need to show completion or concurrent enrollment in Algebra 2 and prerequisite to these courses.
+For the Video Game Programming courses students will need to show completion or concurrent enrollment in Algebra 2 as a prerequisite to these courses.

 Program enrollment is limited.
 Applications are accepted on a first come, first serve basis.

 Information sessions for the DigiPen WANIC courses are held at DigiPen Institute of Technology from 6:30 p.m. to 7:30 p.m. on the dates below.
 Students who apply for a DigiPen WANIC course are required to attend an Info Session as a requisite to their application.

 *subject to cancellation

 From fall to spring, DigiPen WANIC courses take place at DigiPen’s Redmond, WA campus (9931 Willows Road NE, Redmond, WA 98052).
 During the summer, WANIC will take place in a local high school.